isomerpages/mlaw-corp/news/press-releases/_posts/2021-06-28-Extension-to-Temporary-Relief-Measures-Property-Sector-due-to-COVID19.md

     (i)	The QC or SLA approval requiring the completion of all units in the residential development was issued on or before 7 May 2021; and

     (ii) The original timeline for completion of the residential development expired on or after 1 February 2020.

 For cases where the QC or SLA approval requiring the completion of all units in the residential development was issued on or before 1 June 2020, this 6-month extension will be in addition to the cumulative 12-month extension that was granted via the temporary relief measures announced on 6 May 2020 and 8 October 2020.

 Qualifying developers can write to SLA’s Land Dealings Approval Unit (LDAU) at <a href="mailto:SLA_LDU@sla.gov.sg" target="new">SLA_LDU@sla.gov.sg</a> by 1 December 2021 to apply.
 Developers which had already applied for and obtained an extension of their existing completion deadlines under the temporary relief measures announced on 6 May 2020 and 8 October 2020 will automatically be granted the additional 6-month waiver of extension charges, and will be notified of their new deadlines by LDAU.

-<b><i>Commercial and Industrial Development Projects</i></b>
+<b>Commercial and Industrial Development Projects</b>

 {:start="9"}
 9.	 <u>PCP</u>.
 The PCP for qualifying commercial and industrial development projects on Government sale sites, or on land which was directly alienated or had their lease renewed by SLA, will be extended by 6 months.